Moathal/Dynasty-Entertainment/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Todo List
+# Dynasty Entertainment.

-> This project lists your daily tasks and you can add, order, edit and remove them yourself.
+> A list of movies are shown and you can add a comment on them or like them.

 ## Built With